-On a mobile device, only non-sensitive data will be exposed.
-This means that no business-relevant data will be shown on a locked screen or passed through third party networks due to legal reasons.
-To access the sensitive data, you can always access the SAP Fiori notification center on your SAP Fiori launchpad.
+On a mobile device, only non-sensitive data is exposed.
+For legal reasons, no business data is shown on a locked screen or passed through third party networks.
+To see the sensitive data, users can always access the notifications on the SAP Fiori launchpad.

-Similarly, business actions cannot be displayed or executed on native notifications due to legal reasons.
+Similarly, business actions cannot be displayed or executed on native notifications.

-Clicking or tapping a native notification will trigger navigation to the corresponding app.
+Clicking or tapping a native notification triggers navigation to the corresponding app.